Fourteenth Seimas

 The Fourteenth Seimas of Lithuania is a parliament (Seimas) in Lithuania.
 Elections took place on 13 October 2024, with the run-off on 27 October.
-The Seimas commenced its work on 14 November 2024 and is serving a four-year term.
+The Seimas commenced its work on 14 November 2024 and is serving a four-year term until November 2028.

 Activities

-Saulius Skvernelis was elected as the Speaker of the Fourteenth Seimas.
+Saulius Skvernelis was elected as the Speaker of the Fourteenth Seimas, but resigned on September 10, 2025 after his party (DSVL) was not join the new coalition after Gintautas Paluckas resigned as the prime minister.
+Juozas Olekas replaced him as the speaker.
+On June 6, 2026, another new coalition was formed, including LSDP-DSVL-LVŽS, but excluding the Dawn of Nemūnas.
+Mindaugas Sinkevičius was put forward as the candidate for prime minister.
+The Ruginienė Cabinet has stepped down on June 24, and the new Sinkevičius Cabinet was sworn in on July 14, 2026.
+The parliament in august started preparations for the European presidency of lithuania in december.
+A non-planned parliamentary session about education will take place on August 25th.

 Composition

 Parliamentary groups

-After the elections, the parliamentary groups were formed in the Seimas, largely on the party lines: the Group of Democrats "For Lithuania", the Homeland Union - Lithuanian Christian Democrats Group, the Liberal Movement Group, the Social Democratic Party of Lithuania Group, the Dawn of Nemunas Group, the Union of Lithuanian Farmers, Greens and Christian Families Group (containing all MPs of the LVŽS and the three members of the LLRA–KŠS), and the Mixed Group (containing two independents, a member of PLT, and a member of NS).
+After the elections, the parliamentary groups were formed in the Seimas, largely on the party lines: the Group of Democrats "For Lithuania", the Homeland Union - Lithuanian Christian Democrats Group, the Liberal Movement Group, the Social Democratic Party of Lithuania Group, the Dawn of Nemunas Group, the Union of Lithuanian Farmers, Greens and Christian Families Group (containing all MPs of the LVŽS and the three members of the LLRA–KŠS), and the Mixed Group (containing five independents, a member of PLT, and a member of NS).